Hewlbern/DataExploration/README.md

 .....
-## What's wrong with SCATS and it's detection?
+## Traffic Analysis and Exploration - and how to build a better coordination system.
 - This repo is an analysis of traffic detection and data types including:
      - visualizations (dashboard, mapping, etc)
      - computer vision proof of concept